William3Johnson/handbook.status.im/src/perks/health-resources-for-your-office.md

 ### 🔆 Headspace: manage stress and unwind

-We've heard that a few folks would appreciate help managing stress, so we've secured some accounts with Headspace.
 Headspace is one of the leaders in this space, an app that focuses on mindfulness and meditation and has a range of tailored workouts for the mind.
 There's [research](https://www.headspace.com/science/meditation-research) that their app can positively impact stress, focus, mood, and work.

+If you work at Status, you can enjoy a premium subscription as a perk (free of charge).
 To use one of the subscriptions, signup with your @status.im email [here](https://work.headspace.com/status/join).
+If there are no available seats, please reach out to your People Ops Partner and they will purchase a new seat for you.

+[Here](https://drive.google.com/drive/folders/122aJjQRK-CCnC0f_y8vWRAhiLQR_f9H9) you can find some helpful resources to help you.

-While meditation won't be for everyone, we hope that some of you will find Headspace useful.
-We also encourage you to ping the People Ops team for advice or reach a therapist or executive coach for support.
-Most times, a couple sessions would do to unlock a situation!
+While meditation might not be for everyone, we hope that some of you will find Headspace useful.
+We also encourage you to ping your People Ops Partner anytime for advice or support.

 *****